ad1mt/Multi-Word-Int/README.md

 - major bug fixes in Real/Float type to Multi-Int conversion for 32bit environment
 - created missing int64 to Multi-Int conversion for 32bit environment
 - bug fixes in Overflow detection
+- bug fix in Multi_Int_X3 hex conversion
+- Multi_Init_Initialisation improvements to make it easier to build test suites